motamman/signalk-meteo/README.md

 # SignalK Meteo Ingester

-A SignalK plugin that provides position-based weather forecast data using the Meteoblue API.
-This plugin automatically fetches weather forecasts based on the vessel's current position and publishes the data to SignalK.
+A SignalK plugin that provides intelligent weather forecast data using the Meteoblue API.
+This plugin automatically fetches weather forecasts based on your vessel's position and, when moving, predicts weather conditions along your route by calculating future positions from your current heading and speed.
+All data is published to SignalK in standard units.

 ## Features